 Fredericton’s beer culture is mature now

 Twenty years later, times have changed.
 Fredericton’s craft beer scene is now a shining light on a hill for people who crave good brews.
+They have the most craft breweries per capita in Atlantic Canada!
 Chances are, you’ll find the best craft beer in Fredericton just a short walk from your house or whatever hotel you’re staying in.

 Heck, the hotel bar probably serves it now!
 In fact, one of those “hotel bars” is at the epicenter of craft beer in Fredericton.

 Speaking of hotels: If you want to find a place to stay in Fredericton, do it right here.

 Yes, it’s completely different here now.
 Microbreweries in Fredericton have popped up everywhere.
 And most of the bars in Fredericton – even the ones who used to rely on glasses full of the cheapest draft to fill the tills – have taps dedicated to good beer – ales, lagers, doubles and triples, stouts, and more.

 I decided to compile a list of the places you can get the best craft beer in Fredericton.
 Now, I obviously can’t go into each of these places and try everything.
 I’ve only got two weeks here.